MikkelHegn/SFHumio/README.md

 ## Repo overview

 The README.md file in the root (the one you are reading now), contains an overview of the solution.
-To replica the solution, following the instructions at in [this document](./SETUP.md), this will point out how to use the assets in the sub directories.
+To replica the solution, follow the instructions in [How to setup the solution](./SETUP.md).
+This will point out how to use the assets in the sub directories.

 ## Logging when running distributed applications in a Service Fabric cluster

 In a Service Fabric setup, there are three layers of logging which needs to take place: infrastructure (servers etc.), platform (Service Fabric runtime) and applications (your distributed applications running in the cluster).
-For more information about these concepts, please refer to [this article](https://docs.microsoft.com/en-us/azure/service-fabric/)service-fabric-diagnostics-overview
+For more information about these concepts, please refer to the [service fabric diagnostics overview](https://docs.microsoft.com/en-us/azure/service-fabric/).

-As an example, there are various metrics and logs we want to collect on all three layers, and we can use different collection methods (agents) to solve these.
+As an example, there are various metrics and logs we want to collect on all three layers, and we can use different collection methods to accomplish this.
+Typically by installing an agent.
 In the case of using Humio as a logging and monitoring tool for a Service Fabric installation, we are using the following components:

 | Layer | Instrument and Emit | Collect | Query and Analyze |
 | --- | --- | --- | --- |